 - Overlay labels and rulers on the 3D control

 - Load and save 3D volumes

 - Export 3D projections as images such as JPEG and PNG

 - Load and save object mesh, status, and data

 - Generate and view Paraxial Cuts

-- Draw up to 3 oblique and 3 orthogonal planes when rendered as MPR
+- Draw up to three oblique and three orthogonal planes when rendered as MPR

-- Supports up to 6 orthogonal or oblique clipping planes
+- Supports up to six orthogonal or oblique clipping planes

 - Specify single and double oblique planes to generate an MIP slab to render only a portion of the 3D volume